Comprehensive and Collision Coverage

 Enter your ZIP code below to compare auto insurance rates.

 Comprehensive and Collision Automobile Insurance Coverage – Specificity and Selection

-As a rule of thumb, if your Comprehensive and Collision is costing you more than 10% of your car’s market value, you’re probably paying a bit too much.
+As a rule of thumb, if your comprehensive and collision are costing you more than 10 percent of your car’s market value, you’re probably paying a bit too much.
 You might want to think about eliminating the coverage from your policy — but just understand that there could be potentially expensive consequences if you do.